• Skip to primary navigation

 Peel the plantains and boil adding 1 teaspoon of salt to the water.
 Once the plantains are fork tender (15 - 20 mins), remove them from the heat.

-• Mashing plantains
+• Mashing plantains.

-Take the plantains out of the water right away, and mash them with a fork.
+Drain the water right away, and mash them with a fork.

 Add the butter and keep mashing until it is very smooth with no lumps.